-- Thyrochek must be taken on an empty stomach.
+- It is best to take Thyrochek on an empty stomach (ideally, first thing in the morning).
 No food, milk, or tea should be taken 1 hour before and 2 hours after taking this medicine.

 - Though it starts working within 1 to 2 weeks, you may have to wait for 6 to 8 weeks to get the full effect.

 - For most people, Thyrochek is a lifelong medication.
 Do not discontinue it without first discussing with your doctor.

 - Inform your doctor if you have diarrhoea, nervousness, irritability, feeling of a heartbeat, sleep disturbances, shaking hands, or chest pain.
 Your doctor may adjust your dose.